 - Track 2-2Transcultural nursing

-- Track 3-2Human factors and patient safety culture
+- Track 3-4Human factors and patient safety culture

-Diagnosis, treatment and prevention of diseases, illness, injuries and various physical and mental ailments in humans constitute healthcare.
+Diagnosis, treatment and prevention of diseases, illness, injuries and various physical and mental ailments in humans constitute health care.
 It is an important sector in promoting general, physical, mental health and well-being of people around the world.
 Healthcare is initiated by providing the primary, secondary, and tertiary care for the public health.
-The healthcare sectors are dedicated in providing healthcare services and products through group of trained and experienced professionals from interdisciplinary teams.
+The healthcare sectors are dedicated to providing health care services and products through a group of trained and experienced professionals from interdisciplinary teams.
 Nursing is a science, as well as an art.
-It is a complex ever changing profession with ethics, standards, and best practices to improve the quality of care.
-The nursing practice involves core involvements with research development, implementation and analysis.
+It is a complex ever-changing profession with ethics, standards, and best practices to improve the quality of care.
+The nursing practice involves core involvements with research development, implementation, and analysis.

 - Track 4-3Crossectional Studies